-Traditional cuisine on Sifnos includes chickpea soup made in ceramic bowls, mastelo (lamb or goat baked on vine branches) and salad with capers.
+Meanwhile, traditional cuisine on Sifnos includes chickpea soup made in ceramic bowls, mastelo (lamb or goat baked on vine branches) and salad with capers.
 A swim at the quaint little ancient port of Seralia can be followed by a seafood meze, and later on by a walk up to the medieval settlement of Kastro (Castle) with the Venetian loggias to see the sunset.
 And to wrap up an eventful day, you can look forward to Sifnos’ rich nightlife.

 Like a gracious cosmopolitan hostess who also follows local tradition, Sifnos is an island of opposites that work together and provides a mix of people and lifestyles without losing its balance.

-Things to do on Sifnos
+Things to do on Sifnos island

-Trek from Kastro to Eptamartyros
+Trek from Kastro to the chapel of Eptamartyros

 One visit to this conical hill, where you will find the walled medieval village of Kastro (Castle), will capture your imagination.
 Vaulted arches, mystical little chapels, stone cottages nestled behind ancient foundations.
 Take in the breathtaking view from the trail around the settlement towards the sea to the chapel of Eptamartyrou.
-Mariners love this point, as well as the port of Seralia that flourished under Frankish rule.
+Mariners love this point, as well as the port of Seralia that flourished under Frankish rule on Syros.
 There you can savour local delicacies in the quaint little ouzeries.

-The irresistible beauty of Vathi
+Enjoy the irresistible beauty of Vathi

-Hidden gems of Sifnos
+Hidden gems of Sifnos island